 At Lock 1 in Trenton, we observed one of the Waterway’s least appreciated structures.
 In all, 125 dams are associated with the Trent-Severn.
 Although locks are the most obvious feature to boaters, dams provide the water control system to maintain a constant, manageable flow throughout the season.
 This control uses the Waterway’s natural flow supplemented by a series of reservoir lakes to the north.
 The dams back up the water to a navigable depth, creating long stretches of calm water where rapids might otherwise exist.
 At 14 locations, they also generate hydroelectric power for local consumption.

 Trent Severn Waterway Sea Doo Tour Day 2 – Campbellford to Young’s Point…

 View Trent Severn Sea-Doo Tour – Campbellford to Young’s Point in a larger map

 Healy Falls (near kilometer 64) is just past Campbellford.
 And that’s where we strayed too close to shore.
 Our watercraft started to lose momentum, growing progressively more sluggish.
 Suddenly, my warning light came on and the engine died.
 It was almost as if we were stuck in mud or something.
 Like maybe weeds from the huge bed that I’d inadvertently steered into!

 Sure enough, our intakes were crammed.
 One of us would have to climb overboard and clear the intakes.
 We weren’t out of it either.
 It took an hour and a half to get gas and back to the main channel.
 Meanwhile, we also managed to tow in two anglers who had been adrift for several hours after their motor quit.
-These unexpected delays put us behind schedule — a concern with nine more locks before our final destination at Young’s Point.
+These unexpected delays put us behind our Sea Doo riding schedule — a concern with nine more locks before our overnight destination at Young’s Point.

 So far, we’d had smooth, sheltered sailing.
 I knew that Rice Lake, a long, narrow and shallow wind funnel, might be a different story.
 And I was right.
 It was also the first large body of water where shorelines and channel markers were far apart.
 Anticipating a little fun, I throttled into the three foot waves and played ride ‘em cowboy for the next 20 kilometres.